swong28/wiki_trend/README.md

 A user can specify the title of a Wikipedia article.

 ### Data Source
->30 GB Wikipedia monthly aggregated clickstream data with over 3 millions recorded articles, and 400 millions clickstream.
+~30 GB Wikipedia monthly aggregated clickstream data with over 3 millions recorded articles, and 400 millions clickstream.

 ## Pipeline
 { ADD IMAGE OF PIPELINE }

 ## Database Design
 ### Why Neo4j?
+Neo4j is a NoSQL

 ## Results